nclient/NClient/README.md

 ```C#
 [Api] public interface IMyController { ... }
 ```
-The base URL route can be set by `Path` attribute.
+The base URL route for API can be set by `Path` attribute.
 ```C#
 [Path("api")] public interface IMyClient { ... }
 ```